cvazqu12/miniproject1/README.md

 For this lab, we will be using a Cisco 2900 series router, so these instructions are meant specifically for Cisco's IOS.
 Please consult your router's documentation if the router does match.

 Please take a look at Figure 2 for the commands to set up a port configuration on a Cisco 2900 Series Router.
-This is for LAN 0.
+This is for LAN0.
 Repeat the same steps for LAN1.

 **<div style="color:skyblue">Step 4: Configuring End Devices</div>**